Economics (Economics of Health) MSc

 UK 2:1 Honours (or overseas equivalent) in economics/econometrics or a related subject

-A brief description of any macro & micro-economics/econometrics/mathematics/statistics courses taken on your undergraduate degree, detailing core texts used.
+As part of your application or enquiry please provide a brief description of any macro & micro-economics/econometrics/mathematics/statistics courses taken on your undergraduate degree, detailing core texts used.
 This does not have to be an official document.
 A paragraph for each course unit taken and a brief list of the main textbooks used will be sufficient.

 Go to the Files to Download tab for an example of what is required .